icees8/Dashboard/README.md

 ## Steps to run

-> download the zip older and extract all its ocntent
+> download the zip older and extract all its content

 > open the folder in an integrated terminal

 > pip install dash and dash_daq apart

 > run the file named demo.py

 > follow the link to go to the dashboard

 ---